 - a.
-Reimbursement for lodging is authorized when the member of Council's businessrelated travel requires an overnight accommodation. - b.
-Reimbursement will be at the cost of a single standard room at the per diem rate established by the GSA, or at the conference/training rate. - c.
+Reimbursement for lodging is authorized when the member of Council's travel requires an overnight accommodation. - b.
+Reimbursement will be at the reasonable and customary cost of a single standard room, or at the conference/training rate. - c.
 The final itemized lodging bill is required when submitting for reimbursement of the expenditure. - d.
 Any additional room charges room service, movies, personal phone calls, laundry service, etc. are the responsibility of the member of Council.
-If cell phone coverage is unavailable, business calls will be reimbursed.
-If in-room internet is necessary to conduct City business, the expense is reimbursable.
+If cell phone coverage is unavailable, business calls and reasonable personal calls will be reimbursed.
+Inroom internet is reimbursable.